-Part One of this T-Server document, "Common Functions and Procedures," consists of Chapters 1 through 5.
+Part One of this Network T-Server document, "Common Functions and Procedures," consists of Chapters 1 through 4.
 These chapters contain architectural, functional, and procedural information common to all T-Servers:

-- Chapter 1, "T-Server Fundamentals," on page 23, describes T-Server, its place in the Framework 7 architecture, T-Server redundancy, and multi-site issues.
-It does not, however, provide configuration and installation information. - Chapter 2, "T-Server General Deployment," on page 37, presents configuration and installation procedures for all T-Servers.
-It follows the same general format you became familiar with during the configuration and installation of other Framework components, such as the Management Layer. - Chapter 3, "High-Availability Deployment," on page 53, describes how to set up a high-availability environment for your T-Server. - Chapter 4, "Multi-Site Support," on page 65, describes the variations available for T-Server implementations across geographical locations. - Chapter 5, "Start and Stop T-Server Components," on page 119, describes how, and in what order, to start up T-Server among other Framework components.
+- Chapter 1, "T-Server Fundamentals," on page 19, describes T-Server, its place in the Framework 7 architecture, T-Server redundancy, and multi-site issues.
+It does not, however, provide configuration and installation information. - Chapter 2, "T-Server General Deployment," on page 33, presents Configuration and Installation procedures for all T-Servers. - Chapter 3, "Multi-Site Support," on page 49, describes the variations available for T-Server implementations across geographical locations. - Chapter 4, "Start and Stop T-Server Components," on page 103, describes how, and in what order, to start up T-Server among other Framework components.
 It also provides possible stopping commands.